You’re eating your veggies, drinking your water, and doing regular exercises and your skin still looks 10 years behind sleep!

 Vitamin C has anti-ageing benefits that help to repair existing skin damage, along with helping you achieve a brighter and smoother appearance.
 It also helps protect against damage caused by free radicals, it rebuilds your skin’s structure by stimulating collagen production.

-I hope these tip on how to get smoother skin have helped you!
-A personal fave of mine is steaming, and it’s the best one, IMO.
-It makes exfoliating much easier and it also helps in making sure I get my skincare products’ worth!
+I hope these tips on how to get smoother skin have helped you!
+A personal fave of mine is steaming.
+It makes exfoliating much easier and also helps ensure you get your skincare products’ worth!

 Hi, I’m Hollie, and I’m passionate about everything beauty.
 Over the last decade and a half, I’ve tested thousands of products to bring you the best of the best!
 I also love bringing you fun and creative beauty looks.
 Learn more.